Cooking Gorgeous

 Instructions

 • Place your sourdough starter in a large bowl and add the water.
-Mix them together until combined.
+Mix until the starter loosens and combines with the water.

-• Cover your bowl with cling film and leave it to rest for around 30 minutes.
+• Cover the bowl with cling film or a clean tea towel and leave it to rest for around 30 minutes.
+This resting time helps the flour absorb the water and makes the dough easier to handle.

-• After 30 minutes, do the first set of stretches and folds, to build strength into the dough.
-Use a wet hand to grab the dough from one side and stretch it over itself, repeating this four times around the bowl.
+• After 30 minutes, do the first set of stretch and folds.
+Wet your hand slightly, grab one side of the dough, stretch it upwards, and fold it over itself.
+Turn the bowl and repeat this four times around the dough.

 Second Rise

-• Place the dough in a warm spot, and cover it with an upside-down sheet pan to avoid it touching the dough.
-Let it rise until it is pillowy, puffy, and very bubbly.
-This stage might take about 2 to 3 hours, depending on the temperature.
+• Cover the tray with an upside-down sheet pan or a large container, making sure it doesn’t touch the dough.
+Leave it in a warm spot until the dough is puffy, pillowy, and bubbly.
+This usually takes 2 to 3 hours, depending on the temperature of your kitchen.

-• Place the tray in the middle rack of the preheated oven, and bake the focaccia for 25-30 minutes or until golden brown.
+• Place the tray on the middle rack of the preheated oven and bake for 25 to 30 minutes, or until the focaccia is golden brown on top and crisp around the edges.

-• Let the focaccia cool down for a few minutes in the pan, then place it on a wire rack to avoid its bottom getting soggy.
-Let it cool down for 20 to 30 minutes before cutting it into squares.
+• Let it cool in the pan for a few minutes, then transfer it to a wire rack to stop the bottom from becoming soggy.
+Leave it to cool for 20 to 30 minutes before cutting it into squares.

 Notes

-• For a stronger sourdough flavor, the dough can be refrigerated for up to 24 hours rather than the shorter bulk ferment at room temperature.
+• For a stronger sourdough flavour, refrigerate the dough for up to 24 hours after the stretch and folds instead of doing the shorter room-temperature bulk fermentation.

-• When dimpling the dough, press down firmly but gently all the way down through the dough, hitting the pan.
+• When dimpling the dough, press firmly but gently all the way down until you touch the pan.
+This creates the classic focaccia texture without destroying all the air bubbles.

 Nutrition